min69u/Reforestation/README.md

-## Scientists finally did a study on forks.
-It's about tine!
+## What do you call a fly without wings?
+A walk.